Novorossiya: Russian Empire (1764–1917)

+In 1775, the Russian Empress Catherine the Great forcefully liquidated the Zaporizhian Sich and annexed its territory to Novorossiya, thus eliminating the independent rule of the Ukrainian Cossacks.
+The governorate was dissolved in 1783.
 In 1792, the Russian government declared that the region between the Dniester and the Bug was to become a new principality named "New Moldavia", under Russian suzerainty.
 According to the first Russian census of the Yedisan region conducted in 1793 (after the expulsion of the Nogai Tatars) 49 villages out of 67 between the Dniester and the Southern Bug were Romanian.

-From 1796 to 1802 Novorossiya was the name of the Governorate with the capital Novorossiysk (previously and subsequently Ekaterinoslav, the present-day Ukrainian city of Dnipropetrovsk not to be confused with present-day Novorossiysk, Russian Federation) In 1802 it was divided into three governorates, the Yekaterinoslav, Kherson, and the Taurida.
+From 1796 to 1802 Novorossiya was the name of the reestablished Governorate with the capital Novorossiysk (previously and subsequently Ekaterinoslav, the present-day Ukrainian city of Dnipropetrovsk not to be confused with present-day Novorossiysk, Russian Federation).
+In 1802 it was divided into three governorates, the Yekaterinoslav, Kherson, and the Taurida.

-From 1822 to 1874 the Novorossiysk-Bessarabia General Government was centred in Odesa.
+From 1822 to 1873 the Novorossiysk-Bessarabia General Government was centred in Odesa.
+The region remained part of the Russian Empire until its collapse following the Russian February Revolution in early March 1917.

+Soviet era (1918–1990)

+The territory became part of the short-lived Russian Republic for one year, then in 1918 it was largely included in the Ukrainian State and in the Ukrainian Soviet Republic at the same time.
+In 1918–1920 it was, to varying extents, under the control of the anti-Bolshevik White movement governments of South Russia, whose defeat signified the Soviet control over the territory, which became part of the Ukrainian Soviet Socialist Republic within the Soviet Union in 1922.